10 Great Ways to use Alfred's Web Search Function in Academia

 9. Look up manuals or look for code

 For the terminal commands exists a great workflow called man by "isometry" over at Packal.
 It allows you to search your terminal commands (using your whatis database).
-There are also options to convert it to a PDF or open it as HTML.
+There are also options to convert the manual to a PDF or open it as HTML.

 10. Using the search function to interface with applications